Jalal Talabani was hospitalized earlier this week in Iraq

-(CNN) -- Iraqi President Jalal Talabani is headed to Germany under the care of a specialized medical team for medical treatment, Kurdish lawmaker Mahmoud Othman said Thursday.
+Iraqi President Jalal Talabani will travel to Germany for medical treatment, Kurdish lawmaker Mahmoud Othman said Wednesday.
+Talabani is in stable condition, his office said.

 Talabani is in stable condition, his office has said.